TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 | **Src** | True | Link to the video | Disk Write Operations |
 | **Title** | True | | CannotRdpFirewall, CannotRDPPassword |

 ## Images

 Images are an excellent way to demonstrate and support both conceptual information and tasks in procedures.
 Apollo supports only web hosted images.

 - Optional
 - No heading is required
-- Replace "alt text" with a concise description of what is being shown in the image (without punctuation) to ensure accessibility for all users
+- Replace "alt text" with a concise description of what is being shown in the image (without punctuation) to ensure accessibility for all user
+- relative link

 - For screenshots, make sure that they contain legible text
 - Use colored boxes, not highlighting, to call out particular elements